Home » Banking

 Remainder of year (7 months) ⇒ $10,000 x 1.00% x 7/12 year

-Tangerine offers a bit more interest in the first year with its 5-month promotional rate.
-If we assume rates stay the same in Year 2, EQ Bank will still pay $250 interest on a $10,000 savings, while earnings on a Tangerine account drop to $100 (no promo rate in the second year).
+EQ Bank pays a higher interest rate than Tangerine.
+If we assume rates stay the same in Year 2, EQ Bank will still pay up to $400 interest on a $10,000 savings, while earnings on a Tangerine account drop to $70 (no promo rate in the second year).
 Over time, you could earn more with an EQ Bank account.

 For TFSA accounts, EQ Bank does better with a 3% non-promotional rate (so $300 simple returns in the first year based on the scenario above).